KedarPanchal/KedarPanchal/README.md

-As a Computer Science Honors student at Texas A&M, I am an aspiring software developer with a passion for artificial intelligence and its potential to create innovative solutions.
-I love creating projects using whatever piques my interest, applying what I learn in school and in my free time to create tools that I can use in my day-to-day life.
-These projects cover a variety of fields, from AI-powered image manipulation to synthesizer development to CLI tools that improve my programming workflow.
+As an incoming Computer Science Honors student at Texas A&M, I am an aspiring software developer with a passion for artificial intelligence and its potential to create robust solutions.
+As I begin my college journey, I'm actively seeking internship opportunities or collaborative projects that allow me to further my skills and contribute to meaningful AI-driven initiatives.

+My projects embody my goals, and I've independently developed integrated modular AI agents, neural networks, small language model fine-tunes, and command-line applications using a wide array of industry-standard tools and frameworks.
 <!---
 KedarPanchal/KedarPanchal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.